benhoyt/cdnupload/README.rst

 1. **Open:** if the code for your website is open source, or if you’re a non-profit organization, you can use cdnupload for free under an AGPL license. `Read the full text of the AGPL v3 license. <https://www.gnu.org/licenses/agpl-3.0.en.html>`_

-2. **Single website:** if your business has a single website, this commercial license tier is for you. `See pricing, more details, and the full text of the single website license. <https://cdnupload.com/single>`_
+2. **Single website:** if your business has a single website, this commercial license tier is for you. `See pricing and more details about the single website tier. <https://cdnupload.com/single>`_

-3. **Multi-website:** this license is a commercial license for using cdnupload on up to 10 websites. `See pricing, more details, and the full text of the multi-website license. <https://cdnupload.com/multi>`_
+3. **Multi-website:** this license is a commercial license for using cdnupload on up to 10 websites. `See pricing and more details about the multi-website tier. <https://cdnupload.com/multi>`_

 If your company’s requirements don’t fit into any of the above, or you want to discuss a custom license, please contact us at `info@cdnupload.com <mailto:info@cdnupload.com>`_.